isabella232/kendo-react-animation/README.md

 ## Browser Support

-The Kendo UI Animation components for React supports all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later versions.
+The Animation components support all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary

-Below are explained the basic terms used the Kendo UI suite for React applies.
+Below are explained the basic terms the suite for React applies.

 ### Component